Our guide to the fantastic pubs in Greenwich you should probably sink a pint or two at.

 Home of Meantime beers, this Greenwich brewery offers both tours and a tasting room.

-The tasting rooms offers some outdoor seating and plenty of space inside, in a large industrial-style room that borrows US brewery aesthetics.
+The tasting rooms offer some outdoor seating and plenty of space inside, in a large industrial-style room that borrows US brewery aesthetics.
 That extends to the menu too – with chicken wings, beer-based sauces, and burgers flying out of the kitchen all day.

 The staff at Meantime are great, and will chat to you for as long as you like about the beers on tap, so don’t worry if you aren’t already an expert!